eviltester/thingifier/challenger/src/main/resources/content/apichallenges/solutions/authorization/post-secret-note-401-403.md

 Following on from challenge 35 were we successfully amended a post.
 Now we try to repeat the same requests but

-- Challenge 35 - remove the X-AUTH-TOKEN header
+- Challenge POST Amend no AUTH TOKEN - remove the X-AUTH-TOKEN header
-- Challenge 36 - the X-AUTH-TOKEN header has the wrong value
+- Challenge POST Amend Invalid AUTH TOKEN - the X-AUTH-TOKEN header has the wrong value

-## Challenge 35 POST Amend no AUTH TOKEN
+## Challenge - POST Amend no AUTH TOKEN

 > Issue a POST request on the `/secret/note` end point with a note payload {"note":"my note"} and receive 401 when no X-AUTH-TOKEN present